sudswas/membw-automation-scripts/README.md

 to expose Memory Bandwidth are already available on the system on which this would be run.

-3. openstack_install.py: This file is responsible for installing the openstack components needed to report the host memory bandwidth and eventually take a scheduling decision based on the metric.
-The changes are needed at two places:
+3. openstack_install_compute.py: This file is responsible for installing the openstack components needed to report the host memory bandwidth on the Compute node.

-- compute node
-- nova scheduler node.

-The same script should be run on either places to kick start an automated way of getting the changes.
+Note: In addition to running this script, ./nova-12.0.0-py2.7.egg-info/entry_points.txt should be updated with the following entry:

+[nova.compute.monitors.membw]
+virt_driver = nova.compute.monitors.membw.virt_driver:Monitor

+4. openstac_install_controller.py: This file should be executed on the OpenStack scheduler node.